 Frequently Asked Questions

-How is the LIT program different than regular camp?
+How is the CIT experience different than being a camper?